vellerefond/project-ring/README.md

  - **_Use File Pattern Hiding:_** Turns on/off the file pattern hiding feature.
 To quickly turn off the feature while, at the same, leaving the contents of **_File Pattern To Hide_** intact, uncheck this field.

  - **_Keep Only Project Files On Project Selection:_** If checked, when loading a project that has files for opening, all other, unrelated files will be closed.

+ - **_Keep Out Of Path Open Files In Current Project:_** Unless checked, files not belonging to the current project's file path are not saved in the project's state when opened.

  - **_Project To Load On StartUp:_** Give a project's alias of project root path in this field to have it automatically load when Atom starts.
 When renaming a project and if this project was the one specified in this field, then this field is automatically updated to contains the project's new alias.